Moldova

 Employers’ Liability

-• Law No. 186 din 10.07.2008 on Security and Health at Work has provisions regarding employers’ liability to pay indemnities in case of professional diseases, death, and permanent disability of the employees due to accidents at work when the employers are liable for accidents.
+• Law No. 186 of 10.07.2008 on Security and Health at Work has provisions regarding employers’ liability to pay indemnities in cases of professional diseases, death, and permanent disability of employees due to accidents at work when the employers are liable for the accidents.

 • Death and permanent disability indemnities are a burden.
-According to the law, liable employers must pay a lump sum indemnity equal to one annual salary for a deceased employee for each year remaining until 62, but not less than 10 annual salaries.
-In cases of disability, the payment will be one average salary for each percentage of capacity loss but not less than one annual salary of the injured employee.
+According to the law, liable employers must pay a lump sum indemnity equal to one annual salary for each year remaining until the employee’s 62nd birthday, but not less than 10 annual salaries.
+In cases of disability, the payment will be equivalent to one average yearly salary for each percentage of capacity loss, but not less than the annual salary of the injured employee.

-• The employer’s liability risks may be included in facultative insurance coverage.
-In case of a claim, the insurer will pay the claimed amount regardless of any other payment from Social Security Fund or other insurance schemes.
+• The employer’s liability risks may be covered under facultative insurance.
+In the event of a claim, the insurer will pay the claimed amount, regardless of any other payment from the Social Security Fund or other insurance schemes.

 • The facultative insurance indemnities are subject to the policy limits.